muhib-fawad/QuickEmoji/README.md

 The trained model, GloVe embeddings, and cleaned tweets dataset are too large to include in the repository, so they have been left out.

+### app.pyRuns
-**app.py**: Runs the trained emoji prediction model to take text input and output the predicted emoji.
+Runs the trained emoji prediction model to take text input and output the predicted emoji.

+### training_code.py
-**training_code.py**: Prepares data, trains the emoji prediction model using GloVe embeddings and bidirectional LSTMs, and saves the model.
+Prepares data, trains the emoji prediction model using GloVe embeddings and bidirectional LSTMs, and saves the model.